MichaelCurrin/code-cookbook/recipes/version-control/github/npm-version.md

+---
+description: How to keep git tags in sync with GitHub for an NPM project
+---
 # NPM version
-> How to keep git tags in sync with GitHub for an NPM project

 Note: If you only tag your repo using the CLI and not the GitHub UI, you can leave off the fetch.
 As `npm version` will use the `"version"` field in `package.json` to incremen the tag, not git tags.